There are a number of pathways into primary and secondary teaching in the UK. Discover which is best suited to your skills and career ambitions

-- 24 weeks of practical classroom experience in two schools or more;
+- 120 days of practical classroom experience in two schools or more

-- academic study to give you the knowledge and understanding to teach successfully;
+- academic study, giving you the knowledge and understanding to teach successfully

 - ongoing assessment of your teaching skills.

 To help you decide if teaching is right for you, and to support your application, you should do some work or volunteering in schools.
 If you're not sure which age or subject would suit you, contact schools in your area and ask to observe in a classroom.
 You should also speak to the teaching staff about the challenges and rewards of teaching.

 It's sometimes possible to teach in academies, free schools, independent schools and further education (FE) colleges without QTS, however having QTS is generally preferable and will improve your career prospects.

 Once you've decided which age range and subject you'd like to teach, look for a route which gives you the relevant experience.
 To find out more about what's on offer, search teacher training courses.

 If you haven't already, access the careers and employability service where you're studying or have graduated from.
 Visit open days of universities, schools and training providers before applying to a school-led teacher training route.